tiprankstipranks

 Some or all of the expected benefits of the Distribution may not be achieved.

-The full strategic and financial benefits expected to result from the Distribution may not be achieved, or such benefits may be delayed or may never occur at all.
-The Distribution is expected to provide the following benefits to us, among others: - enabling us to allocate our financial resources to meet the unique needs of our businesses and to implement our own optimal capital structure tailored to its strategy and business needs;- greater flexibility to raise equity capital needed to fund growth, including by using our stock as equity currency to make strategic acquisitions and for employee compensation;- a potential increase in our equity value, including through the elimination of IAC, our controlling stockholder;- the potential to attract new investors and expanded coverage by equity research analysts, which increase, if realized, could provide us with a more efficient equity currency for acquisitions and employee compensation;- providing our management team with undiluted focus on our specific operating and strategic priorities and customer requirements and streamlined decision-making; and - an ability to select a board of directors with the right mix of experience, skills and other qualifications to oversee our operations as an independent company.
-We may not achieve these or other anticipated benefits for a variety of reasons, including, among others: (i) the possibility that the Distribution will not be completed, (ii) we will be more susceptible to market fluctuations and other adverse events following the consummation of the Distribution, (iii) the risk of litigation, injunctions or other legal proceedings relating to the Distribution and (iv) consummation of the Distribution will require significant amounts of management time and effort, which may divert management attention from operating and growing our business.
+The full strategic and financial benefits expected related to the Distribution may not be achieved, or such benefits may be delayed or may never occur at all.
+The following are certain benefits expected from the Distribution: - enabling us to allocate our financial resources to meet the unique needs of our businesses and to implement our own optimal capital structure tailored to our strategy and business needs;- greater flexibility to raise equity capital needed to fund growth, including by using our stock as equity currency to make strategic acquisitions and for employee compensation; and - the potential to attract new investors and expanded coverage by equity research analysts, which increase, if realized, could provide us with a more efficient equity currency for acquisitions and employee compensation.
+We may not achieve these or other anticipated benefits for a variety of reasons, including, among others, our increased susceptibility to market fluctuations and other adverse events as an independent company and the risk of litigation, injunctions or other legal proceedings relating to the Distribution.
 If we fail to achieve some or all of the benefits expected to result from the Distribution, or if such benefits are delayed, our business, financial condition and results of operations could be materially and adversely affected.

 Legal & Regulatory